-ORLANDO, Fla. — US land forces will eventually find themselves locked in fights within huge, dense urban environments where skyscrapers tower over enormous shanty towns, and these troops need more realistic training to operate within these future megacities, a US Marine general is warning.
+ORLANDO, Fla. — US land forces will eventually find themselves locked in fights within huge, dense urban environments where skyscrapers tower over enormous shanty towns, and these troops need more realistic training to simulate how to operate within these future megacities, a US Marine general is warning.

 "I've trained in every environment, jungle, the desert, the mountains, cold weather, but I've never really trained well in an urban environment," said Brig.
 Gen. Julian Alford, the Marine Corps Warfighting Laboratory commander, earlier this month at the Interservice/Industry Training, Simulation and Education Conference (I/ITSEC) in Orlando, Florida.

 For him, that's a problem because "the first time I ever dropped a bomb, shot a rocket, threw a grenade, killed a person was for real in an urban environment," he said.
 "That should never happen again."

 Alford said, "We have to figure out how we are going to fight in this environment because the forecast tells us that people all over the world are migrating, they are migrating toward cities."

 Alford is tasked to try to forecast where the Marine Corps will fight in the future, write concepts and then wargame those concepts in order to feed science and technology development.
 The one-star general asked industry participants at I/ITSEC to help coming up with ways to prepare troops to better fight in an environment that is becoming a reality.

 "We are going to have these megacities that are ringed with these shanty towns and we are going to fight there because it will be the people who are uneducated, unemployed, the young men who are not married and they are mad about their lot in life," Alford said.